 Determine How Close Trees Are to Your Sewer Line

 To do this, you will need to first locate your sewer line.
 Operators in Illinois only locate the lines they own and maintain, not private, consumer-owned lines such as water and sewer lines from the meter to the house, electric lines or gas lines.
 So give a quick call to us here at Reid & Pederson and we’ll get a technician to your home asap to locate your sewer for you.
 Once you know the location of your sewer line, check to see if any trees are near the located marks.

 Trees Near Your Sewer Line?

-Opt for a sewer line inspection.
+Opt for a sewer line inspection in Crete.
 A sewer line inspection can quickly show you where problems like tree roots or breaks are in your line.
 Giving you a clear picture, a televising gives you an idea of whether or not tree roots are about to uproot your life!

 Remove and Repair

 Give Reid & Pederson a call and we’ll quickly send out a technician to rod your sewer line and free it of tree roots.
 Remember, if there are cracks in your pipes, the roots will grow back.
 So proper annual maintenance and calling a professional for “sewer repair near me” are both excellent ideas.

 As already mentioned, annual preventative sewer maintenance is an easy way to keep roots at bay.
 And if you’re looking to plant new trees in your yard, make sure you plant them at least ten feet away from your sewer line.
 Plant “sewer safe” trees such as cypress, flowering dogwood, fringetrees or paperbark maples that are slow-growing.
 Trees that are fast-growing that you want to make sure are not planted near your sewer line include silver maple, sweetgum, cottonwood, aspen and sycamore, just to name a few.